 Realising dreams for 200 years

-We've been helping our customers realise their dreams and aspirations for nearly 200 years.
+We've been helping our customers realise their dreams and aspirations for 200 years.

 That makes us proud – because when our customers succeed, we succeed.

 Take a journey in time with us through two centuries in the banking business.

 Our family tree of around 300 banks includes some of the oldest banks in the Nordic region

 These banks were pioneers in the establishment of a commercial banking industry